Dan-S-Lee/NYCCovid/README.md

-# NYCCovid
+# NYC COVID Dashboard
-Simple Interactive Folium map with cumulative COVID-19 Reports broken down by Zip Code Tabulated Areas (ZCTA).
+Dashboard website that displays New York City's cumulative COVID-19 Reports broken down by Zip Code Tabulated Areas (ZCTA).

 ## Usage
 The map on the homepage has pop-up functionality, where more data is displayed when the red circles are clicked.